requirejs/requirejs/docs/api.md

     );

-Notice the !html and !css suffixes to specify the extension of the file.
+Notice the .html and .css suffixes to specify the extension of the file.
+The "some/module" part of the path will be resolved according to normal module name resolution: it will use the **baseUrl** and **paths** [configuration options](#config) to map that name to a path.

 For HTML/XML/SVG files, there is another option you can pass !strip, which strips XML declarations so that external SVG and XML documents can be added to a document without worry.
 Also, if the string is an HTML document, only the part inside the body tag is returned.
 Example:

-    require(["text!some/module!html!strip"],
+    require(["text!some/module.html!strip"],
         function(html) {
             //the html variable will be the text of the some/module.html file,
             //but only the part inside the body tag.